AsmaAnkoush/palestine-rights-monitor/README.md

 # 🛡️ Human Rights Monitor – MIS
-This is a university project for the COMP4382 course .
-It is a system to report and track human rights violations.
-The system has a backend using FastAPI and a frontend built with React.
+This is a university project for the **COMP4382** course.
+It is a full-stack system to report, manage, and track human rights violations.

 ## Project Structure
 - backend/: FastAPI backend with MongoDB database